GeekTrainer/help-desk-bot-lab/exercise2-TicketSubmissionDialog.md

   * For Node.js you can use the **ticket.json** file from the [assets/exercise2](../assets/exercise2-TicketSubmissionDialog) folder on the root of this hands-on lab as explained [here](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-connector-add-rich-cards#adaptive-card).
   * For C#, you can use the Microsoft.AdaptiveCards NuGet package as shown [here](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments#a-idadaptive-carda-add-an-adaptive-card-to-a-message).

-Here is a sample converstion with the bot:
+Here is a sample conversation with the bot:

   ![exercise2-emulator-adaptivecards](./Node/images/exercise2-emulator-adaptivecards.png)